conersteen19/saturn/cpp_notes.md

 Note you can determine what type of rotation you need based on the signs of the balance factor of the unbalanced node and the child of its direction.

 Other runtimes: remove is log(n), print is n.

+## 2/24/20
+*Tail Recursion*: Returning exact values instead of performing an operation on each call of the function.
+Tail conversion is recognizeable by a compiler and can be optimized into a for loop automatically.

+*Red-Black Trees*: A type of tree where each node is either RED or BLACK.
+They also rotate and move nodes around just like an AVL tree.
+The properties of a R-B tree are as follows:
+- All nodes are red or black
+- Root is always black
+- Leaf Nodes (null children) are always black
+- Both children of every red node are black (no red nodes on top of each other)
+- Every simple path from the node to any descendent leaf takes the same number of black nodes
+	- This implies the max path length will be 8 nodes long (half black, half red)
+	- This makes *layers* in the tree of black nodes specifying depth... ok to have red between them Inserting in R-B trees has a few cases:
+- Insert as normal for BST and color it red
+- One of 5 cases occurs:
+	- The new node is the root node
+	- The new node's parent is black
+	- Both the parent and uncle (aunt?) are red
+	- Parent is red, uncle is black, new node is the right child of parent
+	- Parent is red, uncle is black, new node is the left child of parent

+Removing works similarly to an BST as well but has **6** removal cases as well.
+These are:
+- N is the new root
+- S is red
+- P, S, and S's children are black
+- S and S's children are black, but P is red
+- S is black, S's left child is red, S's right child is black, and N is the left child of its parent
+- S is black, S's right child is red, and N is the left child of parent P

+Both of these always run at log(n) time.
+This means they are consistenly faster than AVL trees and this is their primary use.
+These are some benefits with history and less rotations but those are sort of ignored.

+*Hashing*: Used for CONSTANT TIME find().
+Stores in key-value pairs, meaning it can be near constant if we 'encode' and 'decode' information into hashes.
+This works by putting your key into an HASH function which converts your key into an unsigned integer.
+You then store the value into that key's hash (its 'number') so we can always know where to find it based on your hashing algorithm.

+These hash functions must meet certain conditions: must be deterministic (always returns the same thing), must be fast, and must be evenly distributed.